Richard Tanne: Career

-Early work
+2010–2014: Early work

 Tanne became the host of Cinema Cool in 2010, and was also a co-creator of the movie talk show.
 His first major role as an actor came in 2011 in the TV movie, Swamp Shark.
 The film aired in 2011 on the SyFy Channel.
 He produced the Lionsgate horror film Mischief Night (2014) and played a lead role in the 2014 independent film Worst Friends, co-starring Kristen Connolly and Cody Horn.

-Breakthrough and success
+2016: Breakthrough and success

 In December 2014, it was announced that Tanne would make his feature directorial debut on the romance film Southside with You, for which he also wrote the script.
 The film is based on the first date of American President Barack Obama and his wife Michelle Obama, in Chicago, Illinois in 1989.
 Around the same time, Tika Sumpter was announced as cast in the role of Michelle Obama, and also co-produced.
 Principal photography on the film began on July 13, 2015, on location in Chicago, and wrapped on July 31, 2015.

-Southside with You premiered at the 2016 Sundance Film Festival to critical acclaim and received numerous awards and nominations.
+Southside with You premiered in the U.S. Dramatic Competition at the 2016 Sundance Film Festival to critical acclaim and received numerous awards and nominations.
 It was released in North American theaters on August 26, 2016.